-Podiatrists see many feet coming through their doors every day - all are unique and require individualised treatments.
+All feet are unique and require individualised treatments.
 A general podiatry treatment involves the assessment and treatment of skin and nail conditions.

 A callus is a flatter area of hard, dead skin cells – often found on the ball of the feet and the heels.
-When the pressure becomes too much on the callus, especially at the heels, painful cracks (known as heel fissures) can form.
+When the pressure becomes too much on the callus, especially at the heels, painful cracks can form.

 Corns and calluses often require debridement (scraping off) to reduce the thickness and allow moisturisers to soak in properly.
 Often heel balms will not be as effective if the hard skin is too thick.
 We recommend that you don’t use medicated corn pads or foot scrapers, as they can often cause damage to the good skin if not used correctly.

-Fungal Toenails are one of the most commonly seen nail conditions.
-Discoloured, speckled, crumbly or thickened nails are a typical signs that you may have a fungal nail infection.
-Topical over-the-counter treatments can sometimes seem ineffective as may have difficulty penetrating the nail plate if it is too thick.
+One of the most commonly seen nail conditions, topical over-the-counter treatments can sometimes seem ineffective as may have difficulty penetrating the nail plate if it is too thick.

 If you have any of these signs in your nails, seek early advice and treatment from one our podiatrists – the longer you leave it, the more stubborn it can be to get rid of.

-Plantar warts (verruca plantaris) are often confused with corns.
-A plantar wart is a viral lesion (human papiloma virus) - it is usually painful to squeeze and can spread quickly into a cluster of verrucae over the foot and to other parts of the body.
+It is usually painful to squeeze and can spread quickly into a cluster of verrucae over the foot and to other parts of the body.
 It usually is spread by coming into contact with a small skin abrasion or cut – commonly arising in moist pools of water.
-Typically, it looks like a small hard spot, with skin lines going around the lesion and small black spots in the centre.
-Plantar warts can be difficult to resolve, so early diagnosis and treatment by a podiatrist is important.
+These can be difficult to resolve, so early diagnosis and treatment by a podiatrist is important.